 For example, at 88 Broadway the Barbary Coast Neighborhood Association successfully lobbied to decrease the amount of housing for low income residents.
-Forest Hill residents are actively opposing low income senior housing in their neighborhood.
+Forest Hill residents actively opposed low income senior housing in their neighborhood and successfully stopped a project with delay tactics and arcane legal procedures.
 The Haight Ashbury Neighborhood Council explicitly states that their priority for the proposed housing at the McDonalds site at 730 Stanyan St. isn’t to build the maximum amount of housing possible, “...we want a design the neighborhood can be proud of, regardless of what height produces the biggest bang-for-the-buck from the housing subsidies that will fund it."

 Our ballot measure helps get more affordable and teacher housing built in the city by:

 - Preventing one or two loud people from stopping or delaying projects for years, ensuring that Affordable housing gets built quickly in every neighborhood

 - Speeding up the approval process from several years down to months